maarten-pennings/isa6502/README.md

 ## Examples

-There are examples of increasing size.
+There are examples of increasing code size.

 ### isa6502basic

 There is a [basic example](examples/isa6502basic).
-It includes the 6502 tables from this library, and prints them.
+It includes the 6502 tables from this library, and just prints them.

 Note that it shows how to print using `f()`: